 We will always do everything we can to help keep your identity confidential.
 However, depending on the nature of the information you provide, this may not be possible.
-For example:

-- if we contact a social care service for further information or we make enquiries through inspection, others may guess that you have contacted us – this could happen if the information you provide could not have come from anyone else
+If we contact a social care service for further information or we make enquiries through inspection, others may guess that you have contacted us – this could happen if the information you provide could not have come from anyone else.

 If your letter or email does not say whether you want us to keep your identity confidential, we will assume that you wish us to do so.